Support Page Content

 - New Driver Packet (includes VOA, DAP, and STD 261)

-- Annual Renewal for STD 261, Authorization to Use Privately Owned Vehicles on State Business
+- Annual Renewal – STD 261 (Authorization to Use Privately Owned Vehicles)

-The driver will sign onto the Adobe Acrobat Sign and MySacState, and enter your Emp/Student ID # and your supervisor's email as the approving authority (not Risk Management).
+Drivers will log in to Adobe Acrobat Sign and MySacState, enter their Employee/Student ID, and list their supervisor’s email as the approver (not Risk Management).

 Training & Guidelines